hjdhjd/homebridge-myq/README.md

 # Homebridge myQ2
 myQ Liftmaster and Chamberlain Plugin for [Homebridge](https://homebridge.io)

-`homebridge-myq2` is a HomeBridge plugin to interact with myQ smart garage door openers, made primarily by Liftmaster and Chamberlain.
+`homebridge-myq2` is a Homebridge plugin to interact with myQ smart garage door openers, made primarily by Liftmaster and Chamberlain.

 There are two ways to be able to control a myQ-compatible garage door opener through HomeKit: